1 2 3 4 5 6 7 8 9

 Lost Childhood Message: “Your needs are valid and they matter.”

 Fives often felt overwhelmed, intruded upon, or emotionally engulfed in childhood.
 Whether through literal overstimulation or a subtle sense that the world demanded too much from them, they learned early on that retreating inward was the safest way to cope.
-Some describe feeling like there wasn’t enough space—physically, emotionally, or energetically—for their needs or expression.
+Some describe feeling like there wasn’t enough space (physically, emotionally, or energetically) for their needs or expression, or the pace at which they are able to express.

 In response, they began conserving: their energy, their emotions, their presence.
 Curiosity became a refuge, and knowledge became the currency of control.
 Instead of rushing to meet others’ expectations, they withdrew to their internal world where they could observe, analyze, and prepare.